HugoNikanor/note-keyword/README.md

 ## About some stuff

+## Usage
+Make sure that the remote git repo name matches the course name exactly.
+Course names are always upper cased so the repo also needs to be that.
+The repo can however still have a `.git` extension.

 ### git-template
 This directory works as a git template, with the git hook for auto compiling incomming documents marked for compilation.